 Caroline Doris Mabel Ketelby MA FRHistS (1896-1990): was appointed an Assistant Lecturer in Modern History in 1935; and became Lecturer in 1945, as part of a wave of post-war appointments that expanded the group of St Andrews historians from two to seven (in 1950).
 She retired in 1958 as a Senior Lecturer, but continued to live in St Andrews for another three decades, writing local and family history.
 As well as her work in the University, she was the author of a highly successful textbook of modern history; regularly gave talks to local organisations; represented the University at international relations conferences; and spent six months in the Gold Coast (now Ghana) advising on the establishment of the History department at the University there.

 Margaret Lambert BA PhD (1906-95) was appointed Lecturer in Modern (European) History in 1956.
 She was the first woman on the History staff to have a doctorate (and one of the few staff of any gender to have one!).
 She resigned in 1960, to return to her earlier role as editor-in-chief of the Documents on German Foreign Policy 1918-1945 at the Foreign Office.
 Read more about her from LSE.

-Anne Chaloner Wright (c1925-1981) was the daughter of the St Andrews philosophy professor John N. Wright.
-She was appointed to a lectureship in Modern History in 1966 (possibly part-time, in conjunction with a role as warden of Hamilton Hall).
+Anne Chaloner Wright MA (1924-1981) was appointed as warden of Hamilton Hall in 1966, and also to a lectureship (possibly part-time) in Modern History.
 She remained in post until her early death from cancer.
 Her interests were in the Civil War.